The Chart for Kala Pharmaceuticals Inc. (KALA) Is Flashing Mixed Signals

-Kala Pharmaceuticals Inc. (NASDAQ:KALA) went up by 9.09% from its latest closing price compared to the recent 1-year high of $9.97.
-The company’s stock price has collected -4.95% of loss in the last five trading sessions.
+Kala Pharmaceuticals Inc. (NASDAQ:KALA) went down by -8.95% from its latest closing price compared to the recent 1-year high of $9.97.
+The company’s stock price has collected -1.70% of loss in the last five trading sessions.
 Press Release reported on 11/18/21 that Kala Pharmaceuticals Reports Inducement Grant Under Nasdaq Listing Rule 5635(c)(4)

 Is It Worth Investing in Kala Pharmaceuticals Inc. (NASDAQ :KALA) Right Now?